 The extent to which this blanket investigation has gone is staggering.
 During its six-year tenure, NYPD agents amassed an enormous database on mosques, shopping centers, Muslim residences, workplaces, restaurants and social groups.
 Federal Bureau of Investigation (FBI) informants and undercover agents placed hidden cameras in mosques, secretly recorded conversations, eavesdropped on sermons and infiltrated student groups—all on persons that lacked any evidence of criminal activity or wrongdoing.

 At a federal level, The Washington Post reported on September 16, 2005 that the Bush administration undoubtedly lent its support, using 9-11 as its rationalization.

 “Mosques and other houses of worship do not have special protection from surveillance under U.S. law,” David Fahrenthold of the Post wrote.

-Barack Obama’s Cabinet seems more conflicted, with Attorney General Eric Holder voicing concerns, while chief counterrorism adviser John Brennan weighed in with entire confidence that the NYPD, Mayor Michael Bloomberg, Police Chief Raymond Kelly and Rep. Peter King (R-N.Y.) have operated in full accordance with the law in order to keep their city free of terrorist activities.
+Barack Obama’s Cabinet seems more conflicted, with Attorney General Eric Holder voicing concerns, while chief counter-terrorism adviser John Brennan weighed in with entire confidence that the NYPD, Mayor Michael Bloomberg, Police Chief Raymond Kelly and Representative Peter King (R-NY) have operated in full accordance with the law in order to keep their city free of terrorist activities.

 During an August 24 interview with AMERICAN FREE PRESS, Muhammad Rahman of the Islamic Circle of North America discussed his concerns that these investigations are still ongoing.
 “Even though it has come out that nothing was there, which we’ve said from the beginning, I don’t think it’s over, because the mayor and police chief keep justifying it,” he said.